 With WordPress.org, you can’t start your blog without your domain name and a hosting company.

-Quick review of your domain name and webhosting:
+A quick review of your domain name and Webhosting:

 - Your domain name is the address of your website.
 It is what is typed into an internet browser to get to your website.

 - Webhosting is the power behind the internet that allows your website to be viewed online.

 Bluehost hosts millions of websites.
 You can see the multiple reasons I recommend Bluehost for new bloggers in the post How To Start A Successful Blog And Crush Your Goals.